ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/directives-stop-nested-click-events.md

 ## Problem

 You have several nested elements with `ng-click`.
-If you click the front element you don't want the click function of the back element to be triggered.
+If you click the front element, you don't want the click function of the back element to be triggered.